Roster | Upcoming Meetings | Past Meetings

 In so doing, the commission will review research studies that have been completed and determine whether additional research is needed.
 It will also review research studies in progress and generate policy recommendations as results become available.
 Another key element of the State Bar’s discipline system is the State Bar Court, which on its own initiative also continually evaluates its processes to improve the adjudication of cases.
 With the participation of the State Bar Court, the commission may examine the structure of the court, principally issues involving its independence and autonomy.
 As a guiding principle, the commission will focus on the dual goals of ensuring public protection and fairness in the discipline system.

-The commission will consist of 19 members appointed by the Board of Trustees.
-Members will represent key institutional entities that focus on public protection and reflect the state’s diversity, both demographic and geographic.
-As a guideline, below are areas from which commission members will be sought and the recommended number of members from each:
+The commission consists of 26 members appointed by the Board of Trustees.
+Members represent key institutional entities that focus on public protection and reflect the state’s diversity, both demographic and geographic.

 Lisa Chavez, 415-538-2207, firstname.lastname@example.org

 Ad Hoc Commission on the Discipline System Fact Sheet